KoreaWithLocal · Updated April 2026

 Final Tips for Your Rainy Day in Seoul

-Don’t let the rain ruin your Seoul trip.
-A rainy Seoul shows you a side of the city that sunny days simply can’t.
-As a local, that’s something I mean completely sincerely.
+1-Day Itinerary: Start at the National Museum, lunch in Hannam-dong, spend the afternoon at COEX, and end with a walk in Bukchon if the rain lightens.
+Don’t let the rain ruin your Seoul trip — a rainy Seoul shows you a side of the city that sunny days simply can’t.